-Economic entity means a group of entities comprising a controlling entity and one or more controlled entities.
+An economic entity is a controlling entity and its controlled entities.

 Expenses are decreases in economic benefits or service potential during the reporting period in the form of outflows or consumption of assets or incurrences of liabilities that result in decreases in net assets/equity, other than those relating to distributions to owners.